Daniel-KM/Omeka-S-module-Next/README.md

 #### Breadcrumbs

 A breadcrumb may be added on resources pages via the command `echo $this->breadcrumbs();`.
-The default partial is `common/breadcrumbs.phtml`, so the breadcrumb can be themed.
+The default template is `common/breadcrumbs.phtml`, so the breadcrumb can be themed.
 Some options are available too.
 By default, the breadcrumb for an item uses the first item set as the parent crumb.
 The first item set is the item set with the smallest id.
 If you want to